Separation Anxiety In Dogs

 If you've ever owned a dog, you know that there are few things worse than leaving your four-legged family member behind.
 You can hear them howling and crying long before you even get out the door.
 And when they're not yelping, they're pacing back and forth like they're going to drive themselves insane.
-If this sounds like your dog, then you may be dealing with separation anxiety.
+If this sounds like your dog, then you may be dealing with stress from separation.

-Separation anxiety is a common issue among dogs, and it can be incredibly difficult to manage.
+Separation anxiousness traveling, hospitalization, moving or other situations that may cause anxiousness is a common issue among dogs, and it can be incredibly difficult to manage.
 There's no way around it—your dog is going to miss you when you leave them in the house alone, but that doesn't mean that they have to suffer!
 There are ways to help ease separation anxiety in dogs that don't involve leaving them at home all day every day.

 • Dogs may bark or whine incessantly when you're gone, even if they've never done so before.